DreamOfTheRedChamber/system-design-interviews/scenario_tinyurl/shorteningMechanism.md

 | Usable characters | \[0-9\] | \[0-9a-zA-Z\] | \[0-9a-zA-Z+/=\] |
 | Encoding length | 8 | 5 |  |

-* 6 bits will be enough
+* 6 bits will be enough for purely storage purpose.
+However, to avoid too many hash collision, we could use 7 bits.

 # Shortening algorithm